General Contestant Requirements

 State Competition Requirements

-- Local contestants chosen to represent their communities must attend a contestant workshop on May 21, 2022 in Hattiesburg.
+- Local contestants chosen to represent their communities must attend a contestant workshop in May 2023 in Hattiesburg.
 Staggered arrival times will be assigned, and official headshots will be taken during this event.
 In the case of a conflict, contact the State Office immediately.
-Contestants must also attend the entirety of competition in Hattiesburg the week of July 10-16, 2022.
+Contestants must also attend the entirety of competition in Hattiesburg July 2023.
 Housing, transportation, and an exciting lineup of events will be provided.

-- Each contestant must submit her Official Competition Packet including typed application, medical release form, official transcript, 50-word typed biography, and ad sales and components in a single PDF file, along with registration fee of $300 by May 6, 2022.
+- Each contestant must submit her Official Competition Packet including typed application, medical release form, official transcript, 50-word typed biography, and ad sales and components in a single PDF file, along with registration fee of $300 by TBA.
 A $50 late fee will be charged for packets received after this date.

 - Contestants must sell four (4) full pages of advertising at $350 per page in the Mississisppi Miss Hospitality Program Book.